S0yf00d-exe/TAiLS_Torrc/README.md

 - Enable Admin Password

-- Connect to Tor and Launch Tor Browser
+- Connect to Tor with or without bridges

-- Close Tor Browser
+- Close Tor Connection Helper once connection Tor Network is established

 - Open Terminal in location Where you saved the Torrc Scripts